web-dave/webdave.de/src/assets/posts/route_types.md

 <strong>Route types</strong>

 Angular comes with a great router.
-Here i wanna show you the different rout types and how they work..
+Here i wanna show you the different rout types and how they work.
+I assume that you have some experience with the angular router.

 ### Standard route types